Kant1-0/fillit/README.md

 # Fillit
 Emulate a kind of Tetris IA able to create the smallest square with given tetriminos.
 A 42's school project.
-See the (https://github.com/Kant1-0/fillit/blob/master/doc/fillit.fr.pdf "pdf file") for more information.
+See the [PDF](https://github.com/Kant1-0/fillit/doc/fillit.fr.pdf) for more information.

 ___________
 #### Compile
-To compile you should first download the libs: (https://github.com/Kant1-0/libft "libft") and (https://github.com/Kant1-0/lib-list "lib-list"). *If cloned as separate folders in the directory, no need to change the path in the Makefile.
+To compile you should first download the libs: [libft](https://github.com/Kant1-0/libft) and [lib-list] (https://github.com/Kant1-0/lib-list). *If cloned as separate folders in the directory, no need to change the path in the Makefile.
 Otherwise you can change it as* ***PATHLIBFT*** *and* ***PATHLIBLIST***.

 Then execute this code in fillit folder.